 Location: 4838 Old Pearsall Rd, San Antonio, TX 78023

-Good to know: playground, splash pad, skate park, trails, dog park, disc golf, restrooms, parking.
+Good to know: playground, splash pad, skate park, trails, dog park, disc golf.

 5. Cathedral Rock Park (San Antonio)